visiphilia/visiphilia.github.io/_posts/2016-04-03-big-data-challenge-day.md

 Team 8 (Jason, Nicky, Leander, Michael and Zoe) compared pedestrian traffic at Flinders St station with the Bourke St Mall (shown earlier) and noticed the triple peak week day pattern at Flinders.

-Team 3 (Ruth, Evelyn, Alex and Reuben) also looked at train station traffic (Flinders vs Melbourne Central) using side-by-side boxplots which exaggerated the weekday/end difference at Flinders station, in the timing of peak traffic, and lack of difference at Lembourne Central.
+Team 3 (Ruth, Evelyn, Alex and Reuben) also looked at train station traffic (Flinders vs Melbourne Central) using side-by-side boxplots which exaggerated the weekday/end difference at Flinders station, in the timing of peak traffic, and lack of difference at Melbourne Central.

 Team 5 (Erin, Sarah, Fiona, Zak, and Wencheng) asked if the Queen Vic market pedestrian traffic (also a shopping area) was similar to the Bourke Street Mall.
 They suspected a different pattern between the two, with QV being more a weekend location, less central to the city, and with no name, small businesses.

 ![team5](http://visiphilia.github.io/assets/pedestrians/team5-bourke.png)
 ![team5](http://visiphilia.github.io/assets/pedestrians/team5-QV.png)

-And they noticed a big difference form the side-by-side boxplots.
+And they noticed a big difference from the side-by-side boxplots.
 QV is quiet on week days, but has a strong peak on some Wednesdays which corresponds to the summer Wednesday "night markets".
 White night can be seen at both locations.
 Bourke Street Mall is the busier shopping area by overall count.

 Team 10 (William, James, Irene and Genevieve) compared pedestrian traffic at all locations on grand final day (red in plot below) with all other Saturdays in September.